The Latest from the ABM Experts

 Technical or Cross-Departmental Evaluation

 We realize this may not be relevant to EVERY company, but as far as software is concerned, there’s a good chance a prospect’s IT department will enter the sales process.
 And we don’t blame them!
 It’s their job to make sure everything is safe, secure, and won’t create any technical or security liabilities.
-Or, maybe a separate team within your prospect’s organization is now evaluating your product or serve.
-Either way, there’s a Sigstr banner for it!
+Or, maybe a separate team within your prospect’s organization is now evaluating your product or service.
+Either way, there’s a Terminus banner for it!

 Type: Departmental Targeting

 Just like you were targeting personas in your awareness campaigns, you can automate your targeting with specific individuals based on their job title.
-At Sigstr, we do this by targeting just people with “IT,” “information,” or “security,” in their title and pairing them with a campaign about how robust our security is (SOC2, Type 2 btw) at the “Technical Evaluation” sales stage in our CRM.
+At Terminus, we do this by targeting just people with “IT,” “information,” or “security,” in their title and pairing them with a campaign about how robust our security is (SOC2, Type 2 btw) at the “Technical Evaluation” sales stage in our CRM.

 Type: Departmental Targeting